freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-greetings-in-your-first-day-at-the-office/pleasure-to-meet-you.md

 # --description--

-Expressions like `It's a pleasure to meet you` are commonly used when meeting someone for the first time to show politeness and appreciation when meeting someone for the first time.
+Expressions like `It's a pleasure to meet you` are commonly used when meeting someone for the first time as a polite way to greet someone.

 # --question--

 ## --text--

-What does Tom say to express he is happy to meet Maria?
+What does Tom say to indicate he is happy to meet Maria?

 ## --answers--